Swedemon/MzFightReporter/README.md

 		- Example: ```discordWebhook=https://discord.com/api/webhooks/84073...```
 5. Open Guild Wars 2 and enter the game.
 Type Alt-Shift-T to open ArcDps options.
 	1. Under 'Logging' choose: save after squad combat
+	2. Under 'Logging' beside the 'Open' button enter: ```c:\arc```
-	2. Observe the other WvW squad settings such as 'min enemy participants'.
+		- Observe the other WvW squad settings such as 'min enemy participants'.
 Set this to 10 if you want.
-	3. Under 'Logging' beside the 'Open' button enter: ```c:\arc```
 6. Setup complete.
 Run the background program and start gaming:
 	- Go to your unzip location and double click the 'MzFightReporter' Windows Batch file.
 - Note: Take care sharing your webhook URL.
 If necessary you can remove it and create a new one.